-The new communities will be places that are exemplars of health and wellbeing for all residents and visitors.
+The new communities will be places that are exemplars of health and wellbeing for all residents and visitors with generous greenspace and active travel opportunites helping to improve air quality.
 New and existing communities can come together through a mixed of uses including workspaces, community buildings, mobility hubs and growing areas and through connections to nature at every turn.